eat1000/ASA/README.md

 ## Citations
 [1] Shi G, Kuang Q. Ancestral spectrum analysis with population-specific variants.
 Front Genet.
 2021;12:724638.

-[2] Shi G. Insights from the analysis of ancient and modern DNA with population-specific SNPs. https://doi.org/10.21203/rs.3.rs-3447042/v1
+[2] Shi G. Insights from the analysis of ancient and modern DNA with population-specific SNPs.
+Hum Bio. accepted.

-[3] Fu H, Shi G. Local ancestry inference with population-specific SNPs —— A study of admixed populations in the 1000 Genomes Project.
-In submission.
+[3] Fu H, Shi G. Local ancestry inference based on population-specific single-nucleotide polymorphisms - A study of admixed populations in the 1000 Genomes Project.
+Genes (Basel).
+2024;15(8):1099.